stases/math4ai_temp/docs/essentials/matrix_decomp.md

 - $$\mathbf{\Sigma}$$ is a $$m\times n$$ diagonal matrix with _nonnegative_ entries.
 - $$\mathbf{V}$$ is an $$n\times n$$ orthogonal matrix.

-The visualization of these matrices is shown in Figure \ref{fig:svd_matrices}.
+The visualization of these matrices is shown in Figure 1.
 We can see that the matrix $$\mathbf{\Sigma}$$ has a diagonal part (which can have zero and non-zero elements), whereas the rest of the matrix is equal to zero.

 <div class="text-center">
   <img src="../figures/svd_matrices.PNG" alt="Caption of the figure." width="45%" id="fig:svd_matrices">